owfm/owfm.me/posts/developer-experience.md

 ### Selected projects:

-- **Credit Optimisation Tool**: A data exploration tool built in React/Typescript, with an express backend service acting as a cache/query layer.
+- **Credit Optimisation Tool**: Full stack design and development of a data exploration tool with React/Typescript UI and a backend cache/query layer.
 The tool affords front-office staff excellent visibility of their client accounts, allowing them to explore allocation of credit lines in comparison with revenue via a rich search, aggregation and filtering interface.
+I built pipelines to ingest and warehouse data from multiple business divisions, and incorporated a fast, flexible query and aggregation framework to power the frontend.
 The first phase release of this tool has been hugely successful, and I was asked to present it the CEO and executive committee as a potential strategic tool to be expanded and rolled out to other business lines.

-1. React / Express
+1. React / Express (TypeScript)
-1. Typescript
+1. K8S
 1. Highcharts
-1. Express
 1. SQL, MongoDB, Postgres

+- **TradeX UI**: I did a significant re-write of the frontend for the MVP of a new Trade Execution platform, including live metal price-streaming from liquidity providers

+1. LightStreamer

-- **Multi-stage CI/CD Pipelines**: I did a complete re-write of our teams CI/CD pipelines.
-This improvement allowed higher fidelity unit-testing inside replica production containers, as well as adding automated SemVer management for all our microservice containers.
+- **Multi-stage CI/CD Pipelines**: I did a complete re-write of our team's CI/CD pipelines, moving from a largely manual PR/test/release process to one that is now full automated.
+I worked hard to improve DX, greatly improving the consistency and ease of onboarding microservices to our CI/CD infrastructure.

 1. Azure DevOps
 2. CI/CD